bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 ![](/img/export_fail.png)

-If you use Xcode managed signing,
+If you use Xcode managed signing, the Step only accepts an Xcode managed provisioning profile.

 ### The _iOS Auto Provision Step_ fails